RajkumarR1206/web-app-ci-cd/README.md

 ### **2. CD Pipeline — Deploy to Kubernetes**

+This project uses a self-hosted GitHub Actions runner running inside WSL2 (Ubuntu) to perform the CD deployment step.

 After the image is pushed:

 1. GitHub Actions connects to the Kubernetes cluster